scostello28/Bracket-Buster/README.md

 Future:
+- Clean up my code!
 - Implement for 2017 bracket
+- update stats after each round
 - ‎lag on rolling aves
 - ‎sos for each year and possibly rolling
 - ‎other features: pace, stats per 100 possessions, team makeup, offensive rating, defensive rating
 - ‎map all team names back to common formatting
+- bootstrap outcomes for each matchup